Javinrus/Javinrus/README.md

 <!-- Insert funny image here -->

 I daily drive [Artix Linux](https://artixlinux.org/) and do some programming, but of course also video games.
-I also very much love cats!
+I am inclined to like javelins for some reasons, does it matter?

 Some repos are also on tangled.org, for backup purposes.
 You can find them [here](https://tangled.org/javinrus.tngl.sh?tab=repos)